-FF Legato supports 101 different languages such as Spanish, English, Portuguese, German and French in Latin scripts.
+FF Legato® supports 76 different languages such as Spanish, English, Portuguese, German and French in Latin, Other, and Cyrillic scripts.
 (Please note that not all languages are available for all formats.)

 “Legato” is a musical term, meaning that the notes of a piece are played in a “connected” manner.
 This idea of connecting separate units to enhance overall expression can be applied to the letters setting a text in exactly the same way.
 FF Legato determines the extent to which the characters of the alphabet will visually connect and build proper word and line images.
 When a typeface succeeds in doing this, texts are more legible.